From the rush and thrill of New Delhi to the pyres of Varanasi, we share the highs and lows of our Essential India tour

 For more information or to book, call +44(0)207 313 6953 or book online.

 We recommend getting a Holafly eSIM for India so you can stay connected to the internet on your trip.
-We can offer our readers 5% off Holafly purchases.
+We can offer our readers 5% off all Holafly purchases.
 Simply use the code ATLASANDBOOTS at checkout.

 We flew to India with British Airways.
 Book flights via Skyscanner for the best prices – and don’t forget to check visa requirements!